 If you answered “yes” to most of these questions, a career as a radiologic technologist may be a good choice.

 Earn an Undergrad Degree from an ARRT-Approved School

-You’ll need to decide if an associate degree or bachelor’s degree is best and if you want to earn your degree completely on-campus or through a partially online degree program.
+You’ll need to decide if an associate degree or bachelor’s degree is your best option and if you want to earn your degree completely on-campus or through a partially online degree program.
 Whatever your choice, the program you attend must be approved by the ARRT.
-Students should also consider schools accredited by JCERT which signals that a school’s curriculum meets high standards.
+You should also consider schools accredited by JCERT, which signals that a school’s curriculum meets high standards that include educational innovation, quality and integrity.
 While JCERT accreditation isn’t required for a school to be approved by ARRT, all JCERT programs are AART approved.

 Pass the ARRT Exam and Get Certified/Licensed

-After graduating from a radiology tech program, you’ll want to become certified and/or licensed in your state before practicing.
-Individual states set guidelines for the certification/licensure process, so review requirements from your state board to understand what’s expected of you.
-Steps typically required include the following.
+After graduating from a radiology tech program, you’ll need to become certified and/or licensed in your state before practicing.
+Individual states set guidelines for the certification/licensure process, so it’s crucial to review the requirements from your state board to understand what’s expected of you.
+Steps typically required include the following:

 Make Your Resume Shine and Prep for Interviews